Towards Semantic Equivalence of Tokenization in Multimodal LLM

 Teaser

-Figure 1: Comparisons between existing MLLMs in tokenizing input image via (a) Patchifying image, (b) Codebook, and (c) Cluster Merger.
-In (d), we show four language-driven vision tasks enhanced with semantic-equivalent vision tokens where regions with the same color denote a vision token.
+Figure 1: Comparison between existing MLLMs in tokenized visual inputs: (a) patch-level continuous token, (b) patch-level discrete token, (c) learnable query token, and (d) semantic-equivalent continuous token (ours).
+In (e), we show four language-driven vision tasks enhanced with semantic-equivalent vision tokens, with token masks showing regions of the same color representing a single vision token.

 Method